-Occasionally items are created using 14k layered gold (aka gold-fill), a solid layer of gold mechanically bonded to sterling silver or a base metal.
+Occasionally my items are created with 14k layered gold (aka gold-fill), a solid layer of gold mechanically bonded to sterling silver or a base metal.
 Gold filled jewelry contains a real 14k gold layer which is many times thicker than the normal electoplating or gold plating that fade over time.

 Copper (also used in some Bracken Designs jewelry) is one of the alloys used to give sterling silver its structural strength.
 Copper oxidizes easily, therefore sterling silver can as well.
 Bronze contains a lot of copper so will also need care if oxidation is to be kept at bay.

 When exposed to air, most metal oxidizes (or gets darker), some more than others.
 Oxidation can produce beautiful patinas on metal but that can change the intended design too.
 Continued oxidation can lead to tarnish.

 Some metals that oxidize more slowly include: gold, fine silver, and Argentium.

 Some metals that can oxidize more rapidly include: sterling silver, copper and bronze.

 Here are some things you can do to help slow down oxidation or tarnish: